EduardoZepeda/coffee-bytes-hugo/content/posts/python-vs-javascript-2021-cual-es-el-mejor-diferencias-y-similitudes/index.en.md

 ### Uses of Javascript

-Javascript is used, as I mentioned earlier, to manipulate the DOM and run primarily in the browser.
+Javascript is used, mainly in the browser and is an essential language if you're interested in Web development.
 However Node allows it to be used on your computer as well, to be used as a server-side language, although it was not originally conceived that way.
-Node js has allowed javascript to be used outside the browser, so its use has been extended, even to machine learning.
+Node js has allowed javascript to be used outside the browser, so its use has been extended, even to machine learning or small application and scripting.

-In recent years there are rumors that [deno](https://deno.land/), made by the creator of Node js, will replace node, its predecessor, but they are just that, rumors.
+~~In recent years there are rumors that [deno](https://deno.land/), made by the creator of Node js, will replace node, its predecessor, but they are just that, rumors.~~ As today it is unlikely that deno will replace Node, in fact Javascript has many engines, such as [Bun](https://bun.sh/) [winterJS](https://github.com/wasmerio/winterjs) that offer superior performance and more features than deno or node.

 ### Python Uses